 Start by trimming a 1-1/2lb pork tenderloin.
 Note: this is NOT the same thing as a pork LOIN, which is typically used as a roast.

 Rub the tenderloin all over with extra virgin olive oil then sprinkle with your desired seasonings – salt, pepper, garlic powder, a steak rub (which is what I used) etc. – really anything you like.
 I usually skip marinating pork tenderloin in anything containing sugars like honey, maple syrup or brown sugar, which easily burn during the searing process on the grill.

-Which is where we head next!
-You’re going to create a double heat zone on the grill, which sounds fancy, but it just means one side is going to be hotter than the other.
-Here’s what ya do:
+Time to fire up the grill!
+You’re going to create a double heat zone on the grill, which means one side is going to be hotter than the other.
+Here’s how to grill pork tenderloin:

 - Preheat the grill with all burners set to high heat until the internal temperature reaches at least 500 degrees.